koliseoapi/react-datetime-picker/README.md

 Licensed under the MIT license

-`react-moment-datetime` is based on the great job by Wang Zuo, the author of [input-moment](https://github.com/wangzuo/input-moment)
+`react-datetime-picker` is based on [input-moment](https://github.com/wangzuo/input-moment) by Wang Zuo.